keyboard_arrow_up

 Alnico Magnets

-Sintered from a compound of aluminum, nickel, and cobalt and have higher magnetic permanence and strength than all other non-rare earth magnets.
-Alnico magnets are only exceeded by rare earth magnets.
+Sintered from a composite of aluminum, nickel, and cobalt, these magnets offer higher magnetic permanence and strength than all other non-rare earth magnets.
+Only rare earth magnets exceed their performance.

 Bar Magnets

-Narrow, rectangular pieces of ferromagnetic material or composite that generate a magnetic field.
+Narrow, rectangular pieces of ferromagnetic material or composite that generate a strong magnetic field, commonly used in educational and industrial applications.

 Bipolar Assemblies